sangokey/minesweeper/README.md

 # Minesweeper by Sang Ok Suh

+**To CS325 TA**
+This python program does not run in the flip sever due to the pygame module.
+It'll be greatly appreciated if you can run this on another machine that can run pygame.
+Thank you!

 ## Overview
-I have recreated the famous Minesweeper game with two difficuties:
+I have recreated the famous Minesweeper game with two modes and two difficuties:

+Modes:
+1. Normal - Normal Minesweeper Game: Goal is to uncover all safe cells (cells without bombs).
+2. Flags - Guess the bomb locations: After the user guesses all the bombs (shown in top left), the game will check if the guesses (flags) are correct.
+In the flags mode, the user can guess the bomb at any time in the game.

 1. Easy (9x9 with 10 bombs)
 ![](images/easy.JPG)
 2. Hard (16x16 with 40 Bombs)
 ![](images/hard.JPG)

 ## Game Description
 In Minesweeper, all cells are initially hidden.